ajm/topaz/README.md

 ## Searching

 Once the database has finished indexing, we can search the database for homologous proteins to the sequences in queries.fasta.
+(If you did not just do the indexing, then you should run the following command to ensure the database is in the OS buffer cache):

+    cat DB.ind DB.phr DB.pin DB.psq DB.SA > /dev/null

 By default, TOPAZ searches for 100 hits per query sequence with an E-values less than 1e-3:

     topaz search -f queries.fasta -p DB -T 16 > results.txt